OddsMonkey logo

 • Moz (12%)

 Having at least a working knowledge of as many of these tools as possible could make your role as a freelance copywriter easier.
 Find the tools that work best for you.
 Streamline your workflow and enhance your skill set.
-You may also be able to integrate yourself more quickly into the client’s workspace which could be useful in cementing a great working relationship.
-It could also be handy when it comes to selling in more work.

-• Proofreading (69%)
+• Proofreading (57%)

-• Content management and strategy (57%)
+• Content strategy (39%)

-• Search Engine Optimisation (50%)
+• SEO – Search Engine Optimisation (29%)

 That list isn’t exhaustive.
 There are so many strings to add to your bow.
 In fact, there are so many, let’s throw in another metaphor.
 You could really become a fantastic one-man band of copywriting-related offerings.

 How you set yourself up as a freelance copywriter is completely up to you.
 As a sole trader, you are the business.
 Which means that there’s no distinction between the two and if there are debts, for example, you are responsible.
-However, as a limited company, you’re an employee…of your own business.
-But not of yourself – that’s the difference.
-In this case, the business would be responsible for any debts.

 Whichever option you choose, you’ll need to pay tax.
 As a sole trader, you can fill in a self-assessment tax return on the HMRC site.
 However, as a limited company it makes sense to employ an accountant to sort this for you.
-If you can, talk to other freelance copywriters and ask about their experiences.
-This will help you decide what’s best for you and your freelance business.

-One of the main things to keep in mind whether you’re a sole trader or limited company is keeping track of all incoming and outgoing money.
+One of the main things to keep in mind whether you’re a sole trader or limited company, is keeping track of all incoming and outgoing money.
 Bookkeeping is where you keep a record of everything you spend and earn.
 You can either do this using a spreadsheet or an accounting service like SAGE.
 This will help you when it comes to filling in your self-assessment tax returns at year end.

 Speaking of tax, there’s quite a bit to get your head around but let’s keep it simple.
 When it comes to profits, you’ll pay income tax as a sole trader and corporation tax as a limited company.

 As with most of the side hustles on the OddsMonkey Make Money Online Hub, registering for VAT isn’t necessarily a legal requirement.
 In the UK, you only need to register for VAT if your taxable turnover exceeds £85,000.
-Please be aware that if you are not VAT registered, then you can’t charge VAT on your freelance work.

-For more information on working for yourself, please see gov.uk.
+For more information on working for yourself, please see Gov.UK.